List of Emmerdale characters introduced in 2007: Carrie Nicholls

 Carrie Barrie (also Nicholls), played by Linda Lusardi, first appeared on 20 February 2007.
 She was introduced as the former nurse of Tom King's wife Mary.
 It was subsequently revealed that she was the mother of his illegitimate daughter.
 It was announced on 28 September 2007 on ITV's This Morning that Lusardi had quit the role and would leave in early 2008.

 Matthew King (Matt Healy) tries to get rid of Carrie and her daughter, Scarlett (Kelsey-Beth Crossley), by cutting all financial ties so Carrie would sell them Scarlett's shares.
 Carl King (Tom Lister) also wants to get rid of Carrie - it is later revealed that they had had a brief fling when Carl was a teenager.
 He seemed angry that she took his virginity and later rejected him.
 Scarlett refuses to sell her shares and insists that she and Carrie move to the village, buying Mill Brook Cottage.
 When the King brothers face prison sentences, Jimmy King (Nick Miles) suggests that Carrie be named a director of King & Sons so that she can run the business in their absence.
 The Kings are later cleared but Carrie stays within the business.
 It is later revealed that Carrie is Lexi Nicholls' (Sally Oliver) mother, not her sister.
 Carrie gave birth to Lexi when she was 14.
 She confides in Jimmy, and after eventually declaring her love to Jimmy, she realises that her feelings are unreciprocated.
 Carrie then receives a job offer from an ex-boyfriend, Nick Barrie (Sam Kane).
 The job is in Canada and she decides to take it and rekindle her relationship with Nick.

+For her role as Carrie, Lusardi was nominated for "Best Newcomer" at the 2007 Inside Soap Awards.